Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-versions/core-upgrade/04-upgrading-to-v1.11.md

 These warnings help you proactively identify and update deprecated configurations (such as misspelled config keys, deprecated properties, or incorrect data types).

-The following deprecation warnings will be raised by default:
+You'll see the following deprecation warnings by default:
 * [CustomKeyInConfigDeprecation](/reference/deprecations#customkeyinconfigdeprecation)
 * [CustomKeyInObjectDeprecation](/reference/deprecations#customkeyinobjectdeprecation)
 * [CustomTopLevelKeyDeprecation](/reference/deprecations#customtoplevelkeydeprecation)